xxasimovxx/csharp_raytracer/README.md

-Raytraces from "Ray Tracing in One Weekend" book written in C#.
+Raytracing from "Ray Tracing in One Weekend" book written in C#.